dyego-hcb/Node.js-do-Zero-a-Maestria-com-diversos-Projetos/SECAO 01/README.md

 - Participe ativamente das discussões na comunidade do curso.

 Ao final desta seção, você terá não apenas instalado as ferramentas essenciais do Node.js, mas também executado sua primeira aplicação e compreendido os fundamentos dos Core Modules.

+***

+# Node.js Course from Zero to Mastery

+## Section 01: Introduction

+In this initial section, "Introduction," we begin to explore the fundamentals of Node.js.

+### Covered Topics

+1. **What is Node.js?**
+   - Node.js as a JavaScript runtime on the server side.
+   - Built on the Google V8 engine for high performance.

+2. **What is npm?**
+   - npm as the Node.js package manager.
+   - Installation of libraries and execution of scripts.

+3. **Installation and Configuration:**
+   - Installation guide for Node.js on Windows and Linux.
+   - Configuration of VS Code as the preferred editor.

+4. **Running Node:**
+   - Using the terminal to execute Node.js files.
+   - Introduction to the REPL (Read Evaluate Print Loop).

+5. **Using Modules:**
+   - The significance of modules in Node.js.
+   - Practical examples with the File System module.

+### Repository Structure

+- **Section Summary:**
+   - Located in the [Summary](./Resumo) folder, providing a detailed overview of the covered topics.

+- **Practical Examples:**
+   - Found in the [Exercise Video Lesson](./EXERCICIOS/EXERCICIO VIDEO AULA)folder.

+- **Proposed Exercises and Solutions:**
+   - Available in the [Proposed Exercise]((./EXERCICIOS/EXERCICIO PROPOSTO) folder.

+- **Task 01:**
+   - Creating a new Node.js project.
+   - Developing two variables and displaying their sum.
+   - The solution is in the [Task 01](./EXERCICIOS/EXERCICIO PROPOSTO/TAREFA 01) folder.

+- **Course Repository:**
+   - All code is available in the [public GitHub repository](https://github.com/matheusbattisti/curso_node) for reference.

+### Getting the Most Out of It

+- Complete practical exercises to solidify your understanding.
+- Follow along with the coding exercises for hands-on experience.
+- Actively participate in community discussions during the course.

+By the end of this section, you will not only have installed essential Node.js tools but also executed your first application and grasped the fundamentals of Core Modules.